 The annual urge to crawl into bed with a special someone in the cooler months, for a relationship that lasts at least as long as there is frost on the ground, has become immortalized as “cuffing season.”
-I don’t love the metaphor—after all, a tool of oppression by police is hardly a good symbol of sexy winter fun, unless that’s your kink.
+I don’t love the metaphor—after all, a tool of oppression by police is hardly a good symbol of sexy winter fun.
 But the itch to boo up in winter, what I’m going to call “snuggle season,” is real.

 The end to summer outings, boozy backyard barbecues, and sidewalk bars, and the rise of cozy, nostalgic holidays with the attendant relationship-status prying from nosy relatives, can send even the most self-confident single into a tailspin, especially in a year when intimacy is hard to come by.
 So what’s a single person to do when the message to couple up is as ubiquitous as pumpkin spice?

 Cozy Vibes Don’t Change What’s Best for You

 With a frighteningly high number of new COVID-19 cases in the United States every day, and the lingering uncertainty of turbulent political times, the itch for touch may be even more real this snuggle season.
 Many of us have endured months of increased social isolation, and if we’re not already partnered, the prospect of more cold months without a snuggle buddy can feel overwhelming.

 At the same time, it may not be possible or wise for you to rush into a relationship just because it’s snuggle season.
 You may be single because you’re waiting to meet the right person for a long term relationship, because sexual intimacy isn’t a healthy choice for you right now, because you need to practice increased coronavirus precautions, or because you simply haven’t met anyone you’re attracted to.